Interview Best Practices: How We Train Hiring Managers

 By making sure all managers are on the same page when it comes to interview steps, timelines, and providing a positive experience, we increase the chances that candidates will come away with a positive image of our organization and the brand in general.
 We want them to enjoy the time they spend with us so much that they refer their friends or re-apply in the future.

-Taking the time up front to train hiring managers how to find and hire employees has allowed our recruiting team to delegate parts of the interview process, leaving more time for strategic initiatives, sourcing, and initial screening.
+Taking the time upfront to train hiring managers on how to find and hire employees has allowed our recruiting team to delegate parts of the interview process, leaving more time for strategic initiatives, sourcing, and initial screening.
 Since our hiring managers know legal boundaries, stick to effective interview methods, and understand how to provide an excellent experience, they’re confident in their ability to select the best candidates for their teams.